petervandenabeele/spelfouten/README.md

 (and in school it would also lose most, if not all, of its score).

-I used pretrained [BERTje](https://github.com/wietsedv/bertje) and [RobBERT](https://ipieter.github.io/blog/robbert/) models and trained a SequenceClassification layer on top.
-The SequenceClassification layer had a top layer with 2 neurons, representing the 2 cases: negative (label "0", correct spelling) and positive (label "1", spelling mistake).
+I used pretrained [BERTje](https://github.com/wietsedv/bertje) and [RobBERT](https://ipieter.github.io/blog/robbert/) Dutch language models and trained a SequenceClassification layer on top.
+The SequenceClassification layer had a top layer with 2 neurons, representing the 2 cases: negative (label "0", correct spelling) and positive (label "1", spelling mistake), per sentence.

 I first experimented with direct usage of transformers, but then discovered [simpletransformers](https://simpletransformers.ai/) that made it easier to set-up initial experiments.
-Also the deafult hyperparameters where set-up easily with simpletransformers.
+Also the default hyperparameters where set-up easily with simpletransformers.

 A lot of my "learning" history can be found in the history of this repo and this README.